Pierrette Lalonde, Chair

-Jean Légaré, CPA, CA, Director of Finance
+Jean Légaré, CPA, CA, Finance and Accounting Advisor

 Jean Légaré is a chartered professional accountant and talented manager who has over 30 years of experience at different service companies.
 He is a dynamic, involved and conscientious professional who is highly appreciated by his co-workers and staff.
 He builds on everyone’s strengths and constantly looks for ways to optimize processes while respecting individuals.
 His solid experience and entrepreneurial spirit make him an important asset when it comes to finding ideas that lead to innovative solutions.►▼ See full profile

 Jean Légaré has a Bachelor of Business Administration with an accounting option from Université Laval.
 He also has a degree in accounting and has been a chartered professional accountant since 1987.
 He was first part of the international accounting consultancy Deloitte Haskins & Sells / Samson Bélair, where he served respectively as staff auditor, senior auditor for France, and finally senior auditor.